 Sexual Assault Forensic Exam-Child Abuse Resource and Education

 The SAFE-CARE (Sexual Assault Forensic Examination-Child Abuse Resource and Education) Network was founded in 1989.
-The Network provides statewide training to physicians and nurse practitioners in the medical evaluation of alleged victims of child sexual abuse, physical abuse, and neglect.
-In turn, Network physicians and nurse practitioners provide community and professional education regarding child maltreatment.
+The Network provides statewide training to physicians, nurse practitioners and physician assistants in the medical evaluation of alleged victims of child sexual abuse, physical abuse, and neglect.
+In turn, Network members provide community and professional education regarding child maltreatment.

-The primary objective of the SAFE-CARE Network is to provide comprehensive, state-of-the-art medical evaluations to alleged child victims in their own communities.
-The Network includes pediatricians, family practice physicians, and nurse practitioners.
+The primary objective of the SAFE-CARE Network is to provide comprehensive, state-of-the-art medical evaluations to children who may have been abused or neglected.
+The Network includes pediatricians, family practice physicians, nurse practitioners and physician assistants.
 Members encompass a wide range of experience, from urban to rural, small private practice to large children’s hospitals.
 Each plays a valuable role in providing a coordinated multidisciplinary response to child maltreatment in Missouri.

 The Missouri Department of Health and Senior Services administers the SAFE-CARE program and provides oversight.
 The SAFE-CARE Advisory Council provides guidance regarding services, education, networking, quality assurance, and consultation.
 Advisory Council members include professionals from nursing, medicine, social work, and child advocacy centers.

 - Physician (MD or DO), Nurse Practitioner or Physician Assistant;

 - Successful completion of SAFE-CARE Network background screening; and